Your 20 week scan is an exciting opportunity to see how your baby is growing. We look at what a sonographer will check for at 20 weeks

 - Nupas National service, NHS Commissioned service providing free counselling.

 - SANDS support for baby loss.

-- Support for parents of a down syndrome baby
+- Support for parents of a baby who has Down's syndrome

 - Support for parents with premature or poorly babies.